DarrenJParker/Useful_scripts/README.md

 ## Scripts

+* **fasta_file_tidier.py** | Takes a fasta file, orders sequences by size, and renames them sequentially.
+Also filters out small contigs if required.

 * **Kalli_to_edgeR.py** | Takes a directory of Kallisto produced directories a single csv file for use in EdgeR (or similar), along with a stat file.

 * **HTSeq accessory scripts**